 - Think about the seasons.
 It snows a lot in the mountains of Western North Carolina.
 Make sure you choose a lot where you will not have too steep of a driveway or have four-wheel drive to safely make it up and down the driveway.

 - Look at access to roads.
-When you purchase your plot in Smoky Mountain Retreats part of you HOA goes to paying for keeping the roads clear throughout winter.
+When you purchase your plot in Smoky Mountain Retreat part of you HOA goes to paying for keeping the roads clear throughout winter.

 Attempt to think of every little thing, down to the smallest detail.
 It will cost more later if you have not planned ahead for additions you may want further down the line.
 Think about how many porches and what sizes, do you want to be able to have a hot tub outside, fire pit, hammock, etc?
 These are all things decisions you are going to have to make before the construction begins.